ably77/dcos-se/Prometheus/1.12_prometheus/README.md

 This will install Prometheus, Grafana, Marathon-LB, and the Prometheus proxy service to access the UIs

-### Getting Started

-To get started with Prometheus on DC/OS, follow the [Prometheus Quick Start](https://docs.mesosphere.com/services/prometheus/0.1.1-2.3.2/quick-start-guide/#navigate-to-the-service-ui) guide to get started.
-At this point we have done all of the installation leg work so we can start by accessing the service UIs and creating some dashboards and alerts

 ### Adding Mesos Master Metrics